aralroca/aralroca.com/posts/cats-dogs-detection.md

 ---
-title: Classify any kind of image on the browser
+title: Classify any image on the browser in few steps
 created: 07/07/2020
 description: Learn how to implement any kind of image recognition by implementing a cat/dog classifier in Tensorflow.js.
 tags: tensorflow, javascript, machine-learning, react
 cover_image: /images/cover-images/12_cover_image.jpeg
 cover_image_mobile: /images/cover-images/12_cover_image_mobile.jpeg
 cover_image_vert: /images/cover-images/12_cover_image_vert.jpeg
-cover_color: '#030102'
+cover_color: '#D5CBC0'
 ---

 This article is a small tutorial to implement an application that predicts if is a cat or dog image.
 To do this we'll use Tensorflow.js to make the prediction directly on the browser.